About

 I’m Iván (he/him), pronounced ee-bahn.

-My home base has usually been backend, but I’ve always followed the problem wherever it went: frontend, DevOps, mobile, UI/UX… not because I wanted to collect skills, but because I cared about the full product.
-I like systems that make sense end-to-end.
-I like work that’s useful, not just clever.
+My home base has usually been backend, but I’ve always followed the problem wherever it went — frontend, platform, mobile, delivery, product shaping.
+Not because I wanted to collect skills, but because I’ve always cared about the full product and the full path from idea to production.
+I’m most effective in roles where I can contribute beyond implementation: helping turn ambiguity into clear, sustainable execution.

-I write because the hardest parts of our work rarely show up in the backlog.
+I write because some of the hardest parts of our work never appear in the backlog.

 Technology is the visible layer.
-The human layer is where things quietly break: attention, confidence, motivation, conflict, collaboration, ambiguity, the pressure to always be “on,” the feeling of never being done.
-I’ve lived enough of the good and the hard parts of this industry to know that you can have great engineers and still end up with a team that’s exhausted, reactive, and disconnected.
+Underneath it, the human layer is where things often start to break: attention, confidence, motivation, collaboration, conflict, ambiguity, the pressure to always be “on,” and the slow accumulation of emotional debt.
+I’ve spent enough time in this industry to know that you can have smart people, good intentions, and strong technical execution — and still end up with a team that feels reactive, exhausted, or disconnected.

-Whenever possible, I try to turn the “human side” into tools you can use: a template, a checklist, a script for a hard conversation, a small ritual that prevents emotional debt from piling up.
+Whenever possible, I try to turn abstract ideas into something practical: a template, a checklist, a prompt, a script for a hard conversation, a ritual that prevents confusion from compounding.

 Mentoring is a big part of my life too.
-On MentorCruise, I help engineers grow — sometimes in coding fundamentals, sometimes in leadership, sometimes in figuring out what they actually want next.
-I’ve also spent years building community in Asturias: I founded Elixir Asturias, co-organize FabadaConf, and I speak regularly about diversity, inclusion, and mental health in tech.
-Those aren’t side topics for me — they’re part of what “good engineering” means.
+Through MentorCruise, I help engineers grow in backend development, system design, leadership, and career clarity.
+I’ve also spent years building community in Asturias through initiatives like Elixir Asturias and FabadaConf.
+For me, mentoring, inclusion, mental health, and healthy engineering cultures are not side topics — they’re part of what good engineering actually looks like.

-Outside of work, I’m usually playing guitar or behind a camera.
-I love going to conferences and meetups, not just to talk, but to learn — and to leave with a few ideas that genuinely change how I build.
+Outside of work, I’m usually playing guitar, taking photos, or leaving a conference or meetup with a few ideas that genuinely change how I build.